-It can be overwhelming for anyone who is new to the medical billing and coding to understand all the nuances of this profession.
-This page has answers to the frequently asked questions to help beginners to the healthcare industry and medical billing and coding.
+It can be overwhelming for anyone new to medical billing and coding to understand all the jargons going around or to decide where to start.
+We have tried to create this page with the most frequently asked questions and answers to help beginners to the healthcare industry and medical billing and coding.

 What is Medical Coding?

-Medical claim coding is the translation of medical reports into standard medical alphanumeric codes used in the healthcare industry.
-The diagnoses and procedure codes are identified from the medical record documentation such as transcription of notes and laboratory results.
-Medical coding helps to apply the correct codes during the medical billing process thus creating a claim to be paid by insurance carriers.
+Medical coding is the translation of medical records about the patient from a doctor or hospital into standard medical alphanumeric codes used in the healthcare industry.
+A medical coder reads the medical documentation such as transcription notes and laboratory results in order to identify the applicable alphanumeric codes called diagnoses and procedure codes.
+Medical coding helps to identify the correct codes and creates a claim to be used in medical billing process.
 Medical coding requires the knowledge of standard healthcare codes such as CPT, ICD, and HCPCS in order to accurately create the claim.

 What does a Medical Coder do?